Title IX is a portion of the Education Amendments of 1972(Title 20 U.S.C. Sections 1681-1688).

 Counseling & Support Resources

-If you have experienced sexual harassment, sexual assault or sexual violence, we encourage you to see a confidential counselor in the Advising and Career Center.
-Please stop by the front desk in College Services Building (CSB) 106, or call 360-752-8450, to make an appointment with a counselor to discuss your reporting options in detail, and to have someone there while you report.
-We also encourage you to utilize the following support resources that are available to you::
+If you have experienced sexual harassment, sexual assault or sexual violence, we encourage you to see a confidential counselor in the Admissions & Advising Center.
+Please stop by the front desk in College Services Building (CSB) 106 or call 360.752.8345, to make an appointment with a counselor to discuss your reporting options in detail, and to have someone there while you report.
+We also encourage you to utilize the following support resources that are available to you: